njike2000/WebScraper/README.md

 Prerequisites
 Before running the project, ensure you have the following software installed:

-Java JDK 8 or later
+Java JDK 8 or later,
-Maven
+Maven,
-Your favorite IDE IntelliJ or VS code
+Your favorite IDE IntelliJ or VS code,
-Docker
+Docker,
-kubernetes
+kubernetes,
 GKE